On Fast Simulation of Dynamical System with Neural Vector Enhanced Numerical Solver: Details of the acceleration.

 \subsection{Runtime}

 We presented the normalized runtime results of different configurations in the main text.
 Here we provide details about the implementation and the exact runtime values.

-We divide the testing dataset of each problem (Table \ref{tab:data1}) equally into 70 batches.
+We divide the testing dataset of each problem (Table {3} in the main text) equally into 70 batches.
 Then, we simulate each batch sequentially on a single GeForce RTX 3080 GPU and record their inference time at each run.
-In order to mitigate the GPU from overheating, a 10-second pause is executed between every two runs~\cite{arts2022fast}.
-The mean clock time and its standard derivation (std) are reported in Table~\ref{tab:acce_detail}.
+In order to mitigate the GPU from overheating, a 10-second pause is executed between every two runs.
+The mean clock time and its standard derivation (std) are reported in Table~{S1}.